PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

 The element supports displaying Python objects via `repr()`, with support for more complex display options similar to the built-in pprint library.
 Objects to be displayed must be JSON serialized.
+For details about what objects can be serialized and how to do this with the provided `to_json` and `from_json` functions, see the [Question Writing documentation](question.md#question-data-storage).

 Printing Pandas DataFrames with this element is deprecated.
 Please use the new [`pl-dataframe`](#pl-dataframe-element) element for this purpose.